hmcezar/clusttraj/docs/source/examples.rst

 	RMSD criterion: 2.0
 	Ignoring hydrogens?: False

-	Distance matrix was written in: distmat.npy
+	RMSD matrix was written in: distmat.npy
 	The classification of each configuration was written in: clusters.dat A total 100 snapshots were read and 3 cluster(s) was(were) found.
 	The cluster sizes are: